QuantEcon/lecture-python.myst/lectures/util_rand_resp.md

 where the random sample with replacement consists of $n$ individuals.

-We can use Expression `ref:util-rand-thirteen` to draw  iso-variance curves.
+We can use Expression {eq}`eq:util-rand-thirteen` to draw  iso-variance curves.

 The following inequalities restrict the shapes of iso-variance curves: